voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

-This way, only when `name` updates we will update the `localStorage`.
+This way, only when `name` changes we will update the `localStorage`.
 A common source of bugs with React Hooks is forgetting to exhaustively declare all of our dependencies in the dependencies array.
-Otherwise you can end up with your `useEffect` callback not being updated with the latest dependencies and referring instead to stale values from previous renders.
+You can end up with your `useEffect` callback not being updated with the latest dependencies and referring instead to stale values from previous renders.
 Fortunately the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) includes a lint rule that warns about missing dependencies.

 `useCallback` and `useMemo` also use an array of dependencies argument to decide if they should return the same memoized version of the callback or value respectively than the last execution or not.

-In the case of Vue Composition API, we can use the `watch` function to perform side effects in response of props or state changes.
-Thanks to the reactivity system of Vue the dependencies will be automatically tracked and the registered function will be called reactively when the dependencies changed.
+In the case of Vue Composition API, we can use the `watch` function to perform side effects in response to props or state changes.
+Thanks to the reactivity system of Vue the dependencies will be automatically tracked and the registered function will be called reactively when the dependencies change.
 Going back to our example:

 ```js{5-7}
 export default {